-Alison Brooks Architects, in collaboration with Lagos-based Studio Contra, was one of six international architects selected by the London School of Economics to design the new Firoz Lalji Global Hub from 190 worldwide submissions.
+Alison Brooks Architects, in collaboration with Lagos-based Studio Contra, were one of six teams from 190 worldwide submissions selected by the London School of Economics to design the new Firoz Lalji Global Hub.
 This 11,000m² building will hold the Firoz Lalji Institute for Africa and five academic departments including Executive Education, Mathematics, and Statistics in its central London site.
 Our proposal expresses the cultural, economic and environmental significance of Africa on one of London’s most prominent civic stages, Lincoln’s Inn Fields.
 These readings underpin our primary urban approach: subtly curved symmetrical facades that embrace their context, sculpted terra cotta cladding that echoes clay-based architectural traditions, and stepped massing, emphasizing rootedness and heft.

 The fully accessible and transparent ground floor serves as the building’s civic plinth, a gathering space for the Agora and threshold to the academic departments above.
 The 300 seat elliptical Agora would be the Firoz Lalji Global Hub’s epicentre.
 We conceived it as both a legible object, a structural frame and a significant auditorium designed to accommodate public, academic and professional audiences.
 A new type of civic auditorium, it represents the highest spatial and technical calibre.
 The Agora is defined externally as a radiating structure of fin-like columns.
 Internally, beams radiate from each fin toward a central oculus.
 Rather than walls, this finned perimeter allows the Agora to be read as an ‘open form’ visible from the street and from adjacent foyer spaces.
 Closeable doors between the fins allow the Agora to be sealed, visually and acoustically.
 The oculus will allow zenithal light to animate an uplifting new space of human exchange, learning and debate.